supernintendo/moongate/README.md

 * Elixir 1.0.5+
 * PostgreSQL 9.3.5+

 Once you do, simply clone this repository, `cd` to its directory and run `./scripts/setup.sh`.
 This script creates a database, fetches dependencies and runs Ecto migrations.
-Once this is done, start the server with `./moongate.sh` (or `iex -S mix` if you need a REPL).
-The `default` project runs on [localhost:2594](http://localhost:2594).

 ### Status ###